JetBrains/intellij-sdk-docs/topics/ui/controls/toolbar_drop_down.md

 * The options are secondary and the user won’t change them in most cases.

-* Multi-selection is required, for example to group by several attributes.
+* Multi-selection is required, for example, to group by several attributes.

 Do **not** use toolbar drop-down in dialogs, use the [drop-down list](drop_down.md) instead.